opentargets/open-targets-platform-mcp/README.md

 1. **get_open_targets_graphql_schema**: Fetch the complete GraphQL schema for the OpenTargets Platform API, including detailed documentation for all types and fields
 2. **query_open_targets_graphql**: Execute GraphQL queries to retrieve data about targets, diseases, drugs, and their associations
 3. **batch_query_open_targets_graphql**: Execute the same GraphQL query multiple times with different variable sets for efficient batch processing
-4. **search_entity**: Search for entities across multiple types (targets, diseases, drugs, variants, studies) and retrieve their standardized IDs
+4. **search_entities**: Search for entities across multiple types (targets, diseases, drugs, variants, studies) and retrieve their standardized IDs

 ## Strategy